MagnivOrg/book-recommender/README.md

 # Book Recommender
-A simple script that sends you a list of reccomended books every week based on books you have previously read
+A simple script that sends you a list of reccomended books every week based on books you have previously read.